 The Poll provides information to and about Iowans and their attitudes and preferences on an array of issues resulting in a better understanding of what Iowans are thinking about issues that face our state and nation.
 The Poll is managed through a cooperative structure involving graduate students and faculty in the Department of Political Science.
 Participants jointly contribute to designing and implementing each survey, placing their own questions on it in exchange for managing specific tasks such as recruiting and training callers, designing sampling strategies, securing IRB approval, or writing press releases.

-Individuals interested in working with us or placing questions on future polls should contact the Faculty Advisor, Fred Boehmke.
-For more information about the Hawkeye Poll, click here.
+Individuals interested in working with us or placing questions on future polls should contact the Faculty Advisor, Fred Boehmke at firstname.lastname@example.org.
+For more information on election resources, click here.